-- Passengers are strongly encouraged to wear masks whilst they are in the bus if social distancing cannot be maintained at 1.5 metres.
+- Passengers must wear masks whilst they are in the bus if social distancing cannot be maintained at 1.5 metres.

-- Provide advice to passengers upon confirmation of their balloon flight that they will be encouraged to wear a mask.
+- Provide advice to passengers upon confirmation of their balloon flight that they will be required to wear a mask during the activity.

 - We make a considerable effort to limit the time that people are in our vehicles to 15 minutes (maximum).